 Jump to:

-Why You'll Love This Recipe
+Why You'll Love This Sauteed Butternut Squash

-- Quick and Easy: This sautéed butternut squash recipe comes together under 20 minutes.
-It’s a fuss-free dish that doesn’t require a lot of time or prep, making it a good choice for busy weeknights.
+- Quick and easy: This sautéed butternut squash recipe comes together under 20 minutes.
+It's a fuss-free dish that doesn't require a lot of time or prep, making it a good choice for busy weeknights.

-- Versatile Side Dish: It pairs well with a variety of main dishes like roasted chicken, oven-roasted turkey breast, or pork.
+- Versatile side dish: It pairs well with a variety of main dishes like roasted chicken, oven-roasted turkey breast, or pork.
 Add a sprinkle of fresh herbs like thyme or rosemary for an extra burst of flavor, or even crumble goat cheese over the top for a creamy finish.

 - Flavorful: With just a little olive oil, salt, pepper, and garlic powder, this dish lets the natural sweetness of the butternut squash shine through.
 Similar to this butternut squash soup and this butternut squash and kale salad.